What do I need to do if I want to install a new or replacement building, shed, fence or other structure?

 Can TCA arrange that the county pick up leaves in the autumn?

-TCA homeowners looked into this several times.
-A majority did not see
+TCA homeowners have looked into this several times.
+A majority would need to agree

 Can I dump leaves that I have raked in my yard into the park?